 13. Red Pandas Stand on Their Hind Legs

 When provoked or threatened, red pandas will stand on their hind legs to appear larger.

 14. Red Pandas Hibernate

 When it gets really cold, red pandas wrap their tail around themselves and go into a deep sleep, reducing their metabolic demands and lowering both their core temperature and respiration rate (a process called torpor).
 A red panda's diet consists mostly of bamboo leaves, which do not provide much nutrition.
 To compensate for this, red pandas only eat young, tender bamboo leaves and can actually become dormant, briefly lowering their metabolic rate to conserve energy.

 15. They Migrate Vertically

 Red pandas live in temperate forests at elevations between 4,900 and 13,000 feet and will move lower during the cold, winter months.

-Want to join us in celebrating our anniversary while making a powerful impact for red pandas and local people in Nepal?
-Check out our Fifteen for the First Panda campaign!
-You can become a Panda Guardian and support sustainable livelihood iniatives that are urgently responding to red panda habitat loss and poaching, as well as gender inequaliy among the communities we work with.
+Make a powerful impact for red pandas and local people in Nepal through our Fifteen for the First Panda campaign!
+For only $15 a month, you can become a Panda Guardian and support sustainable livelihood iniatives that are urgently responding to red panda habitat loss and poaching, as well as gender inequaliy among the communities we work with.